dione-dls/CV/README.md

 *Investment Analyst*

 ## Interests
-- I am a major classical ballet enthusiast - You can find me at the barre at least twice a week
+- I am a major classical ballet enthusiast - You can find me at the studio at least twice a week
 - I love exploring the outdoors - Traveling, walking, taking leisurely bike rides
 - I am also generally interested in art, music, and design